 Baby bumps come in all different shapes and sizes.
 So while it can be difficult, try not to compare your baby bump to anyone else’s.
 No two women or two pregnancies are the same.
 Your baby’s health is the main priority and your midwife will measure your baby’s growth as part of your antenatal care to check that everything is OK.

-You can tall to your midwife at any time if you are concerned about how your baby is growing.
+You can talk to your midwife at any time if you are concerned about how your baby is growing.

 How is a baby's growth measured in pregnancy?